Japan Weather Guide: Month by Month Travel Overview | UME Travel

 Everyone is different, and the 'best' time to visit Japan depends on what you want to experience.
 This quick guide will help you match your interests with the ideal season.

-If you'd love to see cherry blossoms in Japan...
+If you'd love to see cherry blossoms in spring in Japan...

 Take a look at our cherry blossom tour packages and experience Japan's beautiful spring weather.